Undergraduate TEACH Grant

 - in a high need subject area

-NOTE: If the TEACH Grant requirements including the above are not met, the TEACH Grant is converted to a Direct Unsubsidized Stafford Loan.
+NOTE: If the TEACH Grant requirements including the above are not met, the TEACH Grant is converted to a Federal Direct Unsubsidized Student Loan.

 The amount of the TEACH Grant is subject to change due to congressional action.

 - Complete the Free Application for Federal Student Aid (FAFSA).

 - Complete the 2014-15 TEACH Grant Application and submit it to the Financial Aid Office for final determination.
 Student will be notified of results.